This young Muslim woman took us around a riot-hit Delhi locality. The view was revealing

 They walked around the neighbourhood in small groups until the police pushed them back into their lanes.
 Two elders shouted at them for coming out: “Go back home, don’t crowd together or else the police will use it to beat us again.”

-As the women receded back into the narrow lanes, one young girl, 19-year-old Zeba Saifi who was visiting her aunt, refused to return.
+As the women receded back into the narrow lanes, one young woman, 19-year-old Zeba Saifi who was visiting her aunt, refused to return.
 “Come with me.
 I want to show you what has happened to us,” she said.
 “The media is building an anti-Muslim kahani (narrative) but please film what I have to show.”

 Her mother appeared to pull her back but Zeba Saifi was determined.
 “If we can sit for days on protest, we can also speak up for ourselves,” she said.